Last Updated: December 15, 2024

 When Finished with this Exercise

-You should have a concise project summary statement for your Master Project that includes the key constraints of time, cost, scope, and perhaps work.
+For your Master Project, you should have a concise project summary statement that includes the key constraints of time, cost, scope, and perhaps work.

 Exercise 3: Start the Constraints Register (30 minutes)